felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 with a transitional nature, if not with a bit of pop on top.
 The sound production is absolutely crisp, too.
 I like to say this album reconnected me to my inner teen.

+**Congratulations, Hubert!
+Looking forward to whatever else you have in store.
+No pressure!**

 [Click here to listen to Darlène](https://hubertlenoir.bandcamp.com/album/darl-ne)

+## 2017 - ????????????????????????

+Coming soon when I remember what it was! :smile:

+## 2016 - The Similitude of a Dream (The Neal Morse Band)

+The less I say about this band, the better will be your surprise.
+These old rockers still got it.
+It's one of the few albums I [had the privilege to see played live](https://www.youtube.com/watch?v=yH1m0wjYn98), along with 3 of my friends who discovered the band thanks to this album.
+It's ok if you don't care much for the theme, at least give the music an honest chance.
+You just might be surprised!
+I, for one, find the theme very fresh in these current times.
+Few artists do what Neal Morse is doing at the moment (other than Neal Morse himself).

+Did I make you curious?
+Good!
+[Have a listen](https://www.youtube.com/watch?v=kKfD85ZAHB4).